jlofw/books/README.md

 - Workbench Troubleshooting EMC Immunity (Volume 3): Simple Techniques for ESD, EFT and Radiated Immunity Testing, Troubleshooting and Pre-Compliance Testing - Kenneth Wyatt - 9798694103145

 ## other

+- ~~Skunk Works: a Personal Memoir of My Years at Lockheed - Rich Ben R. - 9780316743006~~